I walked away from my multiple 6-figure content agency to be a creative coach. Here’s why:

 No ante natal class can prepare you for the realities and extreme emotions that happens in that crazy-hard first year.
 I loved motherhood but I was plagued by ongoing infections and dizziness.
 It took its toll on me physically and emotionally.

 I had flexible working during my pregnancy, I moved back to York from London and commuted when necessary.
-So when my employer didn’t offer me the same flexibility post maternity leave, I got to have my “big mistake guys” moment.
+So when my employer didn’t offer me the same flexibility post maternity leave I was disappointed.
 But I’d like to say ALL THANKS to them looking back.
 A little setback spurred me on to a new path, that would ultimately lead me towards my destiny.

 2010: The year my first baby and my fledgling business were born